 \subsection{Baseline~and~Settings}

 We compared five popular classification models with our proposed method.
-These baseline models are described as follow: \begin{itemize} \item \textbf{fastText}~\cite{joulin2016bag}: an efficient text classification model with bag of words sentence representation and a linear classifier. \item \textbf{CNN}~\cite{kim2014convolutional}: it applies convolutional neural networks over the word embedding of the sentence to produce feature maps and then uses max-pooling over the features. \item \textbf{LSTM}~\cite{hochreiter1997long}: it takes sequential word vectors as input to the recurrent LSTM cells and applies pooling over the output to obtain final representation.
+These baseline models are described as follow: \begin{itemize} \item \textbf{fastText}~\cite{joulin2016bag}: an efficient text classification model with bag of words sentence representation and a linear classifier. \item \textbf{CNN}~\cite{kim2014convolutional}: it applies convolutional neural networks over the word embedding of a sentence to produce feature maps and then uses max-pooling over the features. \item \textbf{LSTM}~\cite{hochreiter1997long}: it takes sequential word vectors as input to the recurrent LSTM cells applies pooling over the output to obtain final representation.
 By combining the forward and backward direction, it becomes bidirectional LSTM (BiLSTM). \item \textbf{RCNN}~\cite{lai2015recurrent}: this model at first applies LSTM model~\cite{hochreiter1997long} to capture sequential information, and then applies CNN~\cite{kim2014convolutional} to further extract features.
 It has a bidirectional version using BiLSTM. \item \textbf{SSA}~\cite{lin2017structured}: it proposed a structured self-attention mechanism with multiple hops by introducing a 2D matrix for embedding representation.
 The self-attention is applied to the sequential hidden states of the LSTM network. \end{itemize}

 All the baseline models and our proposed method are implemented by PyTorch\furl{pytorch.org} and run in a single GPU (Nvidia GeForce GTX 1080 Ti).
-We train the models for 50 epochs by default, setting the batch size to be 128 and 16 according to the size of datasets.
-Specifically, the batch size of the UMD dataset is 16, and for SWMH and Twitter data collection, the batch size is 128.
+We train the models for 50 epochs by default, setting the batch size 128 and 16 according to the size of datasets.
+Specifically, the UMD dataset's batch size is 16, and for SWMH and Twitter data collection, the batch size is 128.
 We use pretrained GloVe~\cite{pennington2014glove} word representation with either static or dynamic embedding utilized for the word embedding.
 Our proposed method enumerates all the 250 subreddit lexicons of Reddit and the number of topics from 5 to 20.
 We select the best validation performance in multiple trials and report the testing performance as experimental results.